ShizukaDonaghue/serene-meditation/README.md

 * Images used were sourced from [pxhere.com](https://pxhere.com/) and [pixabay.com](https://pixabay.com/)
 ### Codes
 * The responsive navigation bar was inspired by YouTube tutorial by [Kevin Powell](https://www.youtube.com/watch?v=8QKOaTYvYUA)
-* JavaScript codes to close the drop down menu for the responsive navigation bar was provided by [Simen Daehlin](https://github.com/Eventyret)

 ## Acknowledgements
 *